learn-co-curriculum/curriculum-team/style_guide.md

 ### Prefer Active Voice

-While it is unnatural to avoid all passive construction, strive for active voice as much as possible.
-Implicit here is that it's permissible to use the imperative mood when warranted.
+While **it is unnatural to avoid all passive construction**, strive for active voice as much as possible.
+Implicit here is that **it's permissible to use the imperative mood** when warranted since we _are_ experts.

 Prefer: